 By using a carefully designed architecture of attention, tools “enable us to scale up creative conversation, so connections that would ordinarily require fortuitous serendipity instead happen as a matter of course… amplifying collective intelligence.”1

-Tools on the rapid learning platform allow users to:
+Tools on the Collaboration Platform allow multi-institutional, multidisciplinary teams to:

 - Post research results and clinical observations, discuss with peers, and update with new evidence and insights

-- Join and form communities based on topics and group identities, sharing with narrower or wider circles of access
+- Join and form groups based on topics, tasks, and group identities — sharing with narrower or wider circles of access

 “All that’s needed for open science to succeed is for the sharing of scientific knowledge in new media to carry the same kind of cachet that papers do today.”1